Skip to main content

 1. Ensure you already have installed FFmpeg and understand basic usage.
 If not, read: Tool Installation & Preparation.

-2. The following commands is a starting point that provides high-quality encoding for most videos, preserving detail efficiently while keeping encoding time reasonable and synthesizes the original look of film grain from the source:
+2. The following encoding command is a starting point that provides high-quality encoding for most videos, preserving detail efficiently while keeping encoding time reasonable and synthesizes the original look of film grain from the source:

 ffmpeg -i input.mkv -map 0 -c:v libvvenc -preset medium -qp 30 -vvenc-params Threads=22:MTProfile=2:fga=1 -an encoded_output.mkv